Reduce spam messages sent through your site's form or newsletter block.

 Another great way to prevent form spam is to select Squarespace Email Campaigns or Mailchimp as your storage option.
 Both services send a confirmation email, which requires subscribers to confirm their subscription before they’re added to a mailing list.

-If you use Squarespace Email Campaigns, the confirmation email is enabled for Cover Page newsletter signup, Newsletter Blocks, and promotional pop-ups.
+If you use Squarespace Email Campaigns, the confirmation email is enabled for newsletter blocks, promotional pop-ups, and cover pages.
 To learn more, visit Subscriber verification.